avhou/dne/README.md

 Table: One-way ANOVA normality check \label{table:anova-normality-check}

 The homogeneity of variances was checked using a Levene's test.
 This showed variances were not equal (test value = $9.9881$, p-value = $5.4035\mathrm{e}{-6}$).
-Therefore we concluded a one-way ANOVA test could be used, yielding an F-stat value of $310.7705$ and a p-value of $2.4661\mathrm{e}{-38}$, indicating the H~0~ hypothesis should be rejected and we can conclude that at least one of the attention mechanisms has a performace that differs from the other attention mechanisms.
+Therefore we concluded a one-way ANOVA test could be used, yielding an F-stat value of $310.7705$ and a p-value of $2.4661\mathrm{e}{-38}$, indicating the H~0~ hypothesis should be rejected and we can conclude that at least one of the attention mechanisms has a performance that differs from the other attention mechanisms.

 To investigate the differences between the attention mechanisms,  we conducted a post hoc Tuckey HSD test, see Table \ref{table:tuckey}.
 This test shows the biggest differences in mean RMSE for AM-4 compared to the other attention mechanisms.
 Note that the Tuckey test in the `statsmodels` python package reports the mean difference of group2 - group1, so a negative value indicates a lower mean RMSE for group 2 compared to group1.
 AM-1 and AM-3 seem to differ very little in their performance.